-CFM Management reserves the right to deny a vendor's application or to prohibit anyone from selling at the CFM, or to prohibit any product from being sold at the CFM.
+CFM Management reserves the right to deny a vendor's application, prohibit anyone from selling at the CFM or prohibit any product from being sold at the CFM.
 Vendors and their employees must comply with all CFM Rules & Regulations and On-Site Operation Guidelines.
-CFM Management reserves the right to promulgate new and/or modify existing CFM Rules & Regulations and On-Site Operation Guidelines during the course of any Regular Season, Holiday Market or Spoleto CFM, if necessary.
+CFM Management reserves the right to promulgate new and/or modify existing CFM Rules & Regulations and On-Site Operation Guidelines during the course of any Regular Season, Holiday Market or Piccolo Spoleto Market, if necessary.